ShelleyStall/GC_Project/CodeBook.md

 CodeBook / Data Dictionary - Getting and Cleaning Data Project

-Activity - The type of activity performed by the subject when the measurements were taken.
+Activity - An identifier in the data.
+Defines the type of activity performed by the subject when the measurements were taken.
 The data was transformed from integer values 1-6 representing each activity to the string values below.
+      Units: No unit assigned as this is identifier data.

       WALKING
       WALKING_UPSTAIRS